ken0-1n/GenomonHotspotDatabase/README.md

  13 ANNOVAR_DIR="The path to the annovar"
  14 ENSEMBLE_GENE="The path to the ensemblToGeneName.txt"
  15 COSMIC_MUTATNT="The path to the CosmicMutantExport.tsv"
- 16 HOTSPOT_LIST="the path to the statistically_significant_hotspot.txt"
+ 16 HOTSPOT_LIST="The path to the hotspots.txt"
 ```

 Run